-ITEM 16.
-Exhibits.
-Form of Underwriting Agreement 2.1 Second Amended Chapter 11 Plan of Reorganization Proposed by the Official Committee of Unsecured Creditors of MagnaChip Semiconductor Finance Company, et al., dated as of September 24, 2009(3) 3.1 Certificate of Formation of MagnaChip Semiconductor LLC (formerly System Semiconductor Holding LLC)(3) 3.2 3.3 Certificate of Amendment to Certificate of Formation of MagnaChip Semiconductor LLC(3) Fifth Amended and Restated Limited Liability Company Operating Agreement of MagnaChip Semiconductor LLC(3) Form of Certificate of Incorporation of MagnaChip Semiconductor Corporation(3) Form of Bylaws of MagnaChip Semiconductor Corporation(3) Form of Plan of Conversion of MagnaChip Semiconductor LLC(3) 3.5 3.6 Registration Rights Agreement, dated as of November 9, 2009, by and among MagnaChip Semiconductor LLC and each of the securityholders named therein(3) Form of Deposit Agreement, among MagnaChip Semiconductor Corporation, American Stock Transfer & Trust Company, LLC, as the depositary, and the holders from time to time of the depositary shares(3) 4.2 [reserved] 43 Indenture, dated as of April 9, 2010, by and among MagnaChip Semiconductor S.A., MagnaChip Semiconductor Finance Company, the guarantors as named 4.4 therein and Wilmington Trust FSB, as trustee(3) Form of 10.500% Senior Notes due 2018 and related notation of guarantee (included in Exhibit 4.4) Exchange and Registration Rights Agreement, dated as of April 9, 2010, by and among MagnaChip Semiconductor S.A., MagnaChip Semiconductor Finance 4.5 4.6 Company, the guarantors named therein, and Goldman, Sachs & Co., Barclays Capital Inc., Deutsche Bank Securities Inc. and Morgan Stanley & Co.
-Incorporated, as representatives of the several purchasers named therein(3) 5.1 Opinion of DLA Piper LLP (US) Tax Opinion of DLA Piper LLP (US) (included in Exhibit 5.1) 8.1 Amended and Restated Credit Agreement, dated as of November 6, 2009, among MagnaChip Semiconductor S.A., MagnaChip Semiconductor Finance 10 1 Company, the guarantors named therein, the lenders named therein, and Wilmington Trust FSB, as Administrative Agent(3) Intellectual Property License Agreement, dated as of October 6, 2004, by and between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(3) Land Lease and Easement Agreement, dated as of October 6, 2004, by and between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(1)(3) 10.2 10.3 10.4 First Amendment to Land Lease and Easement Agreement, dated as of December 30, 2005, by and between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(3) General Service Supply Agreement, dated as of October 6, 2004, by and between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(2)(3) 10.5 10.6 First Amendment to the General Service Supply Agreement, dated as of December 30, 2005, by and between Hynix Semiconductor Inc. and MagnaChip
+- Form of Underwriting Agreement\ - 21 Second Amended Chapter 11 Plan of Reorganization Proposed by the Official Committee of Unsecured Creditors of MagnaChip Semiconductor Finance Company. et al., dated as of September 24, 2009(3) - 3.1 Certificate of Formation of MagnaChip Semiconductor LLC (formerly System Semiconductor Holding LLC)(3) - 3.2 - Certificate of Amendment to Certificate of Formation of MagnaChip Semiconductor LLC(3) Fifth Amended and Restated Limited Liability Company Operating Agreement of MagnaChip Semiconductor LLC(3) 3.3 - Form of Certificate of Incorporation of MagnaChip Semiconductor Corporation(3) Form of Bylaws of MagnaChip Semiconductor Corporation(3) 3.4 - 3.5 - Form of Plan of Conversion of MagnaChip Semiconductor LLC(3) - Registration Rights Agreement, dated as of November 9, 2009, by and among MagnaChip Semiconductor LLC and each of the securityholders named therein(3) Form of Deposit Agreement, among MagnaChip Semiconductor Corporation, American Stock Transfer & Trust Company, LLC, as the depositary, and the holders 4 1 - 4.2 from time to time of the depositary shares(3) - 4.3 - [reserved] Indenture, dated as of April 9, 2010, by and among MagnaChip Semiconductor S.A., MagnaChip Semiconductor Finance Company, the guarantors as named - 4.5 - Form of 10.500% Senior Notes due 2018 and related notation of guarantee (included in Exhibit 4.4)

-License Agreement (ModularBCD), dated as of March 18, 2005, by and between Advanced Analogic Technologies, Inc. and MagnaChip Semiconductor, Ltd. (Korea)(1)(3) Amended & Restated License Agreement (TrenchDMOS), dated as of September 19, 2007, by and between Advanced Analogic Technologies, Inc. and
+Exchange and Registration Rights Agreement, dated as of April 9, 2010, by and among MagnaChip Semiconductor S.A., MagnaChip Semiconductor Finance Company, the guarantors named therein, and Goldman, Sachs & Co., Barrelys Capital Inc., Deutsche Bank Securities Inc. and Morgan Stanley & Co.
+4.6 Incorporated, as representatives of the several purchasers named therein(3) - 5.1 Opinion of DLA Piper LLP (US)\ - Opinion of DLA Piper LLF (OS) Opinion of Herbert J. Lemmer, General Counsel of American Stock Transfer & Trust Company, LLC\ Tax Opinion of DLA Piper LLP (US) (included in Exhibit 5.1) - 5.2 8.1 - Amended and Restated Credit Agreement, dated as of November 6, 2009, among MagnaChip Semiconductor S.A., MagnaChip Semiconductor Finance Company, the guarantors named therein, the lenders named therein, and Wilmington Trust FSB, as Administrative Agent(3) Intellectual Property License Agreement, dated as of October 6, 2004, by and between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(3) 10.1 - 10.2 10.3 - Land Lease and Easement Agreement, dated as of October 6, 2004, by and between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(1)(3) First Amendment to Land Lease and Easement Agreement, dated as of December 30, 2005, by and between Hynix Semiconductor Inc. and MagnaChip - 10.4 Semiconductor, Ltd. (Korea)(3) - General Service Supply Agreement, dated as of October 6, 2004, by and between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(2)(3) First Amendment to the General Service Supply Agreement, dated as of December 30, 2005, by and between Hynix Semiconductor Inc. and MagnaChip 10.5 - 10.6 Semiconductor, Ltd. (Korea)(3) - License Agreement (ModularBCD), dated as of March 18, 2005, by and between Advanced Analogic Technologies, Inc. and MagnaChip Semiconductor, Ltd. 10.7 - Amended & Restated License Agreement (TrenchDMOS), dated as of September 19, 2007, by and between Advanced Analogic Technologies, Inc. and MagnaChip Semiconductor, Ltd. (Korea)(2)(3) 10.8